 The first sign of skin cancer is a change to your skin.
-The problem is that it can occur anywhere on the body (although it usually starts in areas that are exposed to the sun like the head, face, neck, hands, arms and legs) and not all skin cancers look the same.
+The problem is that it can occur anywhere on the Healthy Body (although it usually starts in areas that are exposed to the sun like the head, face, neck, hands, arms and legs) and not all skin cancers look the same.

 Basal cell cancers often look like a bump or a little crater with a shiny or pearly surface, while squamous cell cancers are usually reddish and scaly.
 How can you tell if that funny looking mole, bump or open sore is skin cancer?
 Try looking for these symptoms:

 Also, watch any moles on the skin that become asymmetrical or change colour.
 If you suspect a spot might be skin cancer, be sure to see your doctor as soon as possible.